-We have four beautiful jersey cows, Baker, Hershey, Coco and Clementine.
-We were so lucky to find our original three girls, lovingly raised as family cows by 14 children, only a few weeks after we moved in.
-Clementine found her way here from a family relocating to the area who reached out so she could be close by.
-Although now a rarity, homestead farms used to have their own dairy cow who would provide more than enough for the family.
+We have a small herd of Jersey cows.
+We were so lucky to find our original two girls, Hershey and Baker, only a few weeks after we moved in and having been lovingly raised as family cows by 14 children.
+Since starting in 2016, we have added many other wonderful family cows to the herd and currently have 8 mamas.
+Although now a rarity, most homestead farms used to have their own dairy cow who would provide all (and often more!) that was needed for the family.
 Seeking a similar self-reliance and home-made fertility, it didn’t take long for us to see the enormous benefits of these amazing ruminants.
-And they are oh, so generous in their butter-fat-rich milk production.
+And they are oh, so generous in their butterfat-rich milk production.

 Our raw milk dairy is offered through a herd-share program.
 In short, you own part of our herd and are thus entitled to her milk.
 Each household must purchase a share for each weekly gallon desired in order to drink fresh milk in Kentucky.
 We have milk testing equipment on the farm to ensure the health and safety of the milk.

 Currently most of our milk is reserved for our Full Diet CSA customers.
 We occasionally have space available for someone interested in on-farm pickup.

 - Purchase a cow share for a one time fee of $30.00.
 You must sign a bill of sale and contract.